 Dr. Rodgers’ personal experiences with both secondary infertility and pregnancy loss have given her a unique insight into reproductive medicine, and she is well-known for her compassionate and individualized patient care.
 She has published many original research articles in top medical journals on topics such as Endometriosis, Tubal Factor Infertility, In Vitro Fertilization, and Donor Sperm.

-Her special interests include In-Vitro Fertilization, Endometriosis, Polycystic Ovarian Syndrome, Unexplained Infertility, Recurrent Pregnancy Loss, and Premature Ovarian Insufficiency.
+Her special interests include In-Vitro Fertilization, Endometriosis, Polycystic Ovarian Syndrome, Unexplained Infertility, Recurrent Pregnancy Loss, Premature Ovarian Insufficiency, LGTBQ fertility, reciprocal IVF, and Transgender fertility.
 Dr. Rodgers’ blog Destination: Parenthood is featured on ChicagoNow.

 Q & A with Dr. Rodgers: